k2view-academy/K2View-Academy/articles/39_fabric_catalog/04a_builtin_plugins.md

 The purpose of a **Metadata Logical Reference** plugin is to identify possible foreign key references between datasets and to create *refers to* relations.
 This plugin is useful in a case where a source doesn't have predefined foreign key constraints.

 The matching algorithm works by comparing the field names of 2 different datasets at a time.
-Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and addition of a table name if the field name is ID.
+Prior to the matching, the field names are normalized using the following formatting rules: underscore ‘_’ removal, conversion to lowercase letters and addition of a table name in case the field name is an ID.

 For example, the following field names will be matched: customer.ID, CUSTOMER_ID and CustomerID.